seasonedfish/blog/_posts/2021-01-07-linux-for-windows-users.md

 and Windows has the OpenSSH Client installed by default.
 I created an "energize" user on the server, and I modified the server's configuration to allow password login for that user[^1].

-This was quite convenient.
+Students could now access a Linux environment by simply running a command in Command Prompt— no installation required.

-Students could access a Linux environment without needing to install anything.
+This was quite convenient,
-There were also some added bonuses.
+and there were also some added bonuses.
-They would have quick access to any dev tools I install becuase they wouldn't need to also go through the installation processes themselves.
+They would have quick access to any dev tools I install because they wouldn't need to also go through the installation processes themselves.
 And, any issues that come up should be easier to investigate because I can access the exact files or software in which they occur.